 Plus, check out this important article about keeping your computer secure and safe, "What you need to know about computer security".

-A simple change to your email settings can enable you to pre-approve or prevent data-heavy image displays and automatic attachment downloads.
+To take control and download only the attachments you want, a simple change to your email settings can enable you to pre-approve or prevent data-heavy image displays and automatic attachment downloads - which can also eat up your data.
 Just find the “settings” menu on whichever email program you’re using, and choose the correct option.